outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - generalized form:
             - classifier that identifies multiple differences, within labeled attributes & category/type definitions, between type definitions, and difference patterns between types

+  - is an ml network the best structure for implementing ml?
+    - standard: an ANN network has: direction linking input/output, weight distortions & applied distortion filters to select the distortions that contribute to prediction accuracy
+    - alternate: other networks can be added to handle conditions where alternate functions can be applied
+    - subset/core: sub-networks can be added to handle resolution of subset/core component interactions

   - add to reasons why variable or object network is insufficient
       - variable networks may illustrate attributes & direction of cause, but they dont illustrate:
         - why something is true
           - 'structure of an input' may cause a variable like the 'output of an interaction with another structure', but why is that true - bc: